GeekOops/doc/geekoops/content/_index.md

 Minimalism is key for GeekOops.
 Each role is aimed to be self-sufficient, without additional and crazy dependency chains.
 Each role is also automatically tested to ensure, that the roles remain functional over time.

 GeekOops was started in [SUSE Hackweek 2021](https://hackweek.suse.com/20/projects/create-ansible-roles-for-generic-server-stuff).
 Have a lot of fun!

+## Getting started

+Checkout the [ansible nginx post](posts/ansible-nginx/) for a quick tutorial about how to use `ansible` and my roles.